Facebook LinkedIn Instagram YouTube

 What is a desk ceremony?

-Many times an initiate is unable to attend the initiation ceremony.
-In order to be a member, an initiate must take the oath and pledge.
-A “desk ceremony” is a shortened initiation program, many times held in an office hence the use of the term desk.
+To be a member, an initiate must recite the oath and pledge.
 The full ceremony with readings, speeches, and candles is not necessary for this circumstance.
 Reading the ritual and administering the oath and pledge are required.
-A desk ceremony should only be held for a few members.
-If there are more than 10, the circle should have a second ceremony.

 RECORD KEEPING